BlackBoxVision/react-native-mercadopago-px/docs/docs/intro.md

 ## Motivation

-Currently `MercadoPago` only brings OSS support for Native SDKs.
+Currently `MercadoPago` only offers OSS support for Native SDKs.
 There's no intended support for `React Native`.

-Since we use a lot `MercadoPago` when developing products, we aimed to develop a SDK that acts as a Bridge for React Native letting other developers to integrate MercadoPago in its React Native Apps.
+Since we use  `MercadoPago` a lot when creating our products, we aimed to develop a SDK that acts as a Bridge for React Native, letting other developers to integrate MercadoPago in its React Native Apps.

 ## Experience